 In case you’re feeling nervous ahead of A Level results day this week, we have put together a list of some of our favourite places to relax and take your mind of things.
 Check our picks of the best places to chill in London.

 London may not be by the sea, but that doesn’t mean there aren’t places to chill out on the sand.
-The Roundhouse in Camden are hosting their yearly beach pop-up during the month of August, with free entry, live music, and food and drink.
-Head over to soak up some precious British sun on the rooftop of this iconic music venue, and don’t forget your bucket and spade.
+The Royal Docks are hosting their yearly Urban Beach, with free entry, food and drink, and even paddleboarding if you’re feeling adventurous.
+Hop on the DLR and head over to soak up some precious British sun.
+Don’t forget your bucket and spade!

 Explore nature in Richmond Park